 - Product Market Fit Survey: Confirm your products meet the needs of the new market versus extant competitors, and monitor product/market fit over time

-- Customer Satisfaction and Customer Effort Score: Confirm your sales, support, and/or store experience meet expectations for ease, resolution quality, and overall friendliness
+- Customer Satisfaction Score and Customer Effort Score: Confirm your sales, support, and/or store experience meet expectations for ease, resolution quality, and overall friendliness

 - Employee NPS: Ensure your global team is enabled for success, and that their particular needs are met